EarthToAbigail/SonicPi-Workshops/Conditional-Statements/Exercises.md

 Create more loops using `if-else` statements but this time use `live_loops` and include some of the new things you learned by looking and playing around with the code in the previous exercise! :grinning:

 ***
-Conditional statements gives you the power to change entire section of a song by changing only **1 letter** :grinning.
-Be creative and find new ways to apply this knowledge to create programs of your own! :notes: :sparkles: :speaker:
+Conditional statements gives you the power to change entire section of a song by changing only **1 letter** :grinning:.
+Be creative and find new ways to apply this knowledge to create awesome music of your own! :notes: :sparkles: :musical_keyboard: